-4.2.
+4.3.
 Market Structure

-The analysis so far assumes that the incumbent treatment stores respond to new store entry by reducing their prices by the same amount.
-However, the price response could be heterogeneous depending on preexisting market conditions.
+The analysis so far assumes that the incumbent treatment stores respond to a new store entry by reducing their prices by the same amount.
+However, their price responses could be heterogeneous depending on preexisting market conditions.
 If the market is not competitive before the opening of a new store, then the incumbent store is expected to have charged high prices and to significantly reduce prices in response to the new store entry.
 However, if the new store opens in a competitive market, incumbent stores are expected to have had near-marginal cost pricing and are less likely to change prices in response to the new entry.
 In particular, if we assume Cournot competition among stores in a market with a linear demand function and a constant marginal cost, then the Nash equilibrium prices are inversely related to the number of stores in the market.
 The marginal effect of an additional store on equilibrium price declines at quadratic speed.
 Thus, the theory predicts a significant, marginal effect of a new store opening on price in monopolistic markets, but a trivial effect in markets with many existing stores.
-Tables 5 and 6 test these predictions.
+Tables 6 and 7 test these predictions.

-Table 5 restricts the analysis sample to markets with only one store in the treatment group, which are presumably monopolistic markets.
-We can observe larger coefficients for the (Treatment $\times$ After) dummy variables for curry paste, bottled tea, and instant noodles.
-These estimates are smaller in Table 6, in which we restrict the markets with more than two treatment stores.
-In Table 6, we can find that only curry paste has significant, negative effects.
-We can also observe that the coefficients for the (Treatment $\times$ After) dummy are generally smaller in Table 6 than in Table 5, which partially confirms the prediction that price responses are larger in monopolistic markets than in competitive markets.
+Table 6 restricts the analysis sample to markets with only one store in the treatment group, which are presumably monopolistic markets.
+We can observe larger coefficients for the (Treatment \times After) dummy variables for curry paste, bottled tea, and instant noodles.
+These estimates are smaller in Table 7, in which we restrict the markets with more than two treatment stores.
+In Table 7, we can find that only curry paste has significant, negative effects.
+We can also observe that the coefficients for the (Treatment \times After) dummy are generally smaller in Table 7 than in Table 6, which partially confirms the prediction that price responses are larger in monopolistic markets than in competitive markets.8

-4.3.
+4.4.
 GMSs versus Large Supermarkets

 The newly opened stores of Ito-Yokado and Eion are either GMSs or large supermarkets.
 GMSs are different from large supermarkets in various respects.
 By definition, GMSs sell various items other than foods, and the share of food sales of GMSs is smaller than that of large supermarkets.
 In addition, GMSs are generally larger than large supermarkets.
 In our sample, the average floor space of GMSs is six times larger than that of large supermarkets, which implies that there might be strongly positive scale effects to the local markets.
 Unfortunately, we cannot obtain the actual sales share from foods from each new GMS.
-It is possible that in some markets, the new GMS is not a real threat to incumbent supermarkets because (1) food might not be important items for the GMS, and (2) positive scale merits might affect the entire local market positively.
+It is possible that in some markets, the new